chaseottofy/nextjs-blog/README.md

 > **Warning**
 > This project is still a work in progress and is not ready for production use.

+- Currently finishing up post styling
+- None of the current posts are mine, they are just placeholders for now.

 <!-- > [See roadmap](#roadmap) -->
 <!-- ## Work in progress -->